module Z80::Program

 Defines a label with the given name in the current namespace's context.
 Returns a named label.

-argument is missing the “dummy” label (a label that is being referenced before being given value and type) is being created instead.
-See Label
+If label argument is missing the “dummy” label (a label that is being referenced before being given value and type) is being created instead.
+See Label and Label.dummy?.

 This method exists for ability to create an arbitrary named label without any constraint on its name.
 However the way one should normally define labels is via: method_missing